If you are travelling from Winton to Mt Isa, there are two route choices you can take.

-After a day behind the wheel, we decided we’d stay at the Hilton Hotel, which is a parking space and shed across the road from the Middleton Pub.
+After a day behind the wheel, we decided we’d stay at the Hilton Hotel – a free overnight camp opposite the old pub.
+The sign reads: “Vacancy, no air-conditioning, no TV, no pool, no charge”, but it does have a spectacular room with a view!
 Les even has a fire place there to keep travellers toasty warm.
 Outside the pub is one of the former Cobb and Co coaches, which is a reminder this was once a staging post.
-The small town that grew up around the hotel has since disappeared, but Les and Val are still going strong, having been at the pub for six years, and in the area for many.
+The small town that grew up around the hotel has since disappeared, but Les and Val are still going strong, having been at the pub now for over 10 years, and in the area for many.
 Both are very welcoming, and a cold beer is on the bar quick smart as we enter the old pub.
 The walls are lined with photographs from the region and a few opals are even for sale.

 We also met surveyors and road workers, working in the area.
 They were staying in the motel units out the back of the Middleton Pub.